EXPO VIDEO Installation, 2016. Curated by Daria de Beauvais, Curator | Palais de Tokyo.

 EXPO VIDEO at Venice Architecture Biennale | Official Satellite

-EXPO CHICAGO, in conjunction with Zuecca Project Space, will present a satellite iteration of the EXPO VIDEO program aligning with the closing of the 15th International Architecture Biennale Oct.
+EXPO CHICAGO, in conjunction with Zuecca Project Space, presents a satellite iteration of the EXPO VIDEO program aligning with the closing of the 15th International Architecture Biennale Oct.
 24 – Nov.
 25, 2016 at Spazio Ridotto in Venice, Italy.
 Highlighting a selection of dynamic and cutting-edge film, video and new media works by artists selected from past EXPO CHICAGO exhibitors, the programmatic partnership between the exposition and the satellite location will feature a curated moving-image exhibition program that responds to architecture as a subject in contemporary art.

 The curatorial direction of EXPO VIDEO at Spazio Ridotto features a program that responds to architecture through a collection of film, video, and new media works.
 The thematic focus of the program is considered through the lens of Italo Calvino’s Invisible Cities, a collection of prose that describes a myriad of imagined architectural frameworks through short, fragmentary narratives.
 The works included in the program similarly interrogate questions of space, and how physical landmarks of civilization take form.
 As the protagonist, Marco Polo, states: each city is an imagination of Venice, “the first city before all others.”
 The program includes David Hartt’s “The Republic,” which traces proposed city plans by Greek urban planner Constantinos Doxiadis for both Athens and Detroit as the departure for a formal navigation of the two never completed projects, the films within this program lead us through their own “Invisible Cities” as a voyeur through the architecture—not as a citizen, but as a detached onlooker.

 Selected by Director of Programming Stephanie Cristello and Programming Coordinator Alexis Brocchi